tawi1/DotsTrafficCity/docs/source/packageInstallation.rst

 			* **REESE_PATH**

 	.. warning::
-		If you get the error 'No git executable was found', read :ref:`this <git>`.
+		If you get the error 'No git executable was found', read :ref:`this <gitFix>`.

 #.
 Download the required assets from the `Asset Store`: